Vanint/OA3/README.md

 (2) OA3_cost for the weighted cost of mistakes.

-The diagonal variant for ACOAL is also included.
+The diagonal variant for OA3 is also included.

 # The download links of datasets: